 How community Wi-Fi can get a Developer or a Board in trouble.

-The access to free Wi-Fi has increasingly become a common and popular amenity in almost every new community center.
 However, a downfall associated with providing this feature is that a lot of developers and Homeowner Boards fail to realize the potential risks for offering Wi-Fi without the proper safeguards and enterprise level equipment necessary to enable them.

 Abuse of this nature generally results in the ISP sending a cease and desist letter, with repercussions including discontinued service, remediation demands on behalf of content providers or even police involvement in the case of more serious crimes.